jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 is useful for obtaining the GVB solution with pure \\( \pi \\) orbitals in calculations of non-planar polycyclic hydrocarbons.
 If you want to calculate the S-T gap, remember to specify FcGVB in both singlet and triplet cases.

+## 4.4.47 OnlyXH
+Request to keep only X-H bonds after a normal GVB computation finished.
+For example, a normal GVB computation of the benzene molecule using cc-pVDZ basis set will lead to 15 pairs in total, which contains 9 pairs of C-C bonds and 6 pairs of C-H bonds.
+If the keyword `OnlyXH` is specified in `mokit{}`, then a GVB(6) computation containing only C-H bonds will be automatically performed after GVB(15).
+This keyword can be viewed as an opposite option of [4.4.36 excludeXH](./chap4-4.html#4436-excludexh).